YanivWein24/Weather-App-React/README.md

 ## Features:
 * Get the current weather information for any location in the world!
 * Support for both the Metric and Imperial systems!
-* Recieve updated weather conditions, including:
+* Receive updated weather conditions, including:
   * Weather Description
   * Temperature
   * "Feels Like" Temperature